 If any streaks or missing colors appear on prints, thoroughly clean the cartridge’s electrical contacts and printer’s flex driver cable surface.
 If the cartridge is clogged then a warm water flush may be necessary to recover all colors.
 Click here for instructions.

-NOTE 1: A compatible, remanufactured or re-branded ink cartridge can be problematic when installed into the printer following refilling as it is usually on it’s 3rd life (or higher).
-Compatible cartridges are typically purchased on-line or at select retailers (i.e sold under a different label than the regular Canon cartridge packaging) and is essentially a “remanufactured cartridge” of the Canon original/genuine ink cartridge.
-For the best refilling experience, only use Canon original/genuine ink tanks.
+NOTE 1: A compatible ink cartridge can be problematic when installed into the printer following refilling.
+Compatible cartridges are typically purchased on-line or at select retailers (i.e sold under a different label than the regular Canon cartridge packaging) and is essentially a “knock-off cartridge” of the Canon original/genuine ink cartridge.
+For the best refilling experience, only use Canon original/genuine or remanufactured Canon ink cartridges.